-- QTF-82 The QHIN Directory MUST maintain the Responding QHIN and HomeCommunityID for all Participants and Subparticipants. - QTF-83 An Initiating QHIN MUST be capable of accurately identifying the Responding QHIN for a QHIN Query or QHIN Message Delivery via its QHIN Directory. - QTF-84 All connections to the RCE Directory Service MUST conform to the requirements of the RCE Directory Service Implementation Guide. - QTF-85 A QHIN MUST update the RCE Directory Service with any new Participant and Subparticipant Initiating Nodes at least 48 hours prior to the Participant and Subparticipant commencing production activities. - QTF-86 A QHIN MUST create a directory entry for each individual facility within a Participant's or Subparticipant's organization. - QTF-87 A QHIN MUST include all intended Exchange Purpose codes a Participant or Subparticipant will use for all initiated transactions. - QTF-88 A QHIN MUST ensure that all updates and changes to Participant or Subparticipant HomeCommunityID(s) are submitted to the RCE Directory Service prior to taking effect. - QTF-89 QHINs MUST retrieve all changes to the RCE Directory Service and merge them into their QHIN Directory no more often than once per hour and no less often than once per day.
+- QTF-83 The QHIN Directory MUST maintain the Responding QHIN, HomeCommunityID and FHIR Endpoint for all Participants and Subparticipants. - QTF-84 An Initiating QHIN MUST be capable of accurately identifying the Responding QHIN for a QHIN Query or QHIN Message Delivery via its QHIN Directory. - QTF-85 All connections to the RCE Directory Service MUST conform to the requirements of the RCE Directory Service Implementation Guide.27 - QTF-86 A QHIN MUST update the RCE Directory Service with any new Participant and Subparticipant Initiating Nodes at least 48 hours prior to the Participant and Subparticipant commencing production activities. - QTF-87 A QHIN MUST create a directory entry for each individual facility within a Participant's or Subparticipant's organization. - QTF-88 A QHIN Directory MUST include all intended Exchange Purpose codes a Participant or Subparticipant will use for all initiated transactions. - QTF-89 A QHIN MUST ensure that all updates and changes to Participant or Subparticipant HomeCommunityID(s) and FHIR Endpoints are submitted to the RCE Directory Service prior to taking effect.